Ailomb History, Family Crest & Coats of Arms

 The surname Ailomb was first found in Yorkshire at Hallam or perhaps at Halling, a village on the North Downs in the northern part of Kent that dates back to the 8th century when it was first listed as Hallingas.
 By the time of the Domesday Book of 1086, the place name was known as Hallinges, and literally meant "settlement of the family of a man called Heall, " from the Old English personal name + "ingas."

-Important Dates for the Ailomb family
+Early History of the Ailomb family

 This web page shows only a small excerpt of our Ailomb research.
 Another 91 words (6 lines of text) covering the years 1250, 1417, 1403 and 1405 are included under the topic Early Ailomb History in all our PDF Extended History products and printed products wherever possible.